Houdouh/modal.js/README.md

 		content: '', // modal's content (display into the 'modal-content' class of your template)
 		customClass: '', // class in addition to the modal default class
 		escapeClose: true, // Press 'Esc' will close the modal
-		height: 400, // the default height
+		height: null, // auto CSS value by default.
+Use an int to set one (400 for example).
+See 'Modal sizes' section above
 		id: 'modal'+NbModal, // this id needs to be unique.
 By default, it will be 'modal1' where your modal is the first declared
-		responsive: true, // your modal is reponsive by default!
+		responsive: true, // your modal is reponsive by default (only if a specific width is set, see 'Modal sizes' section above)
 		responsiveBrink: 50, // in px, will be the separtation between your modal and the window (for each sides, so divided by 2, here it will be 25 to left and right)
 		template: modalTemplate, // template of the modal, see Template section for more details
 		title: '', // modal's title (display into the <p> tag of 'modal-title' class of your template))
 		transition: 'fade', // transition CSS reference.
 See Transition effect part into the Tips section for more details
 		transitionDuration: 400, // duration close/open animation (in ms)
-		width: 500 // the default width
-	};
+		width: null // auto CSS value by default.
+Use an int to set one (500 for example).
+See 'Modal sizes' section above };
 ```

+### Modal sizes

+* Your modal's height and width are null by default, which means that sizes will adapat according to the modal's content.
+* However, you can set a specific height and width as you want (with an int value)
+* ***About responsive***: it's handling only if a specific width is set.
+Height and width CSS values are 'auto' by default, so it'll be automatically responsive.
+But this one can not match your wish, so it'll be up to you to adapt your modal.

 ## Events